divluffy/css-animation/README.md

-- translate: Defines a translation
+- translate: Defines a translation.

+Look at this code, it's normal.

 ```html
     <div class="wrapper">